 Taobao Taiwan shuts e-commerce site as govt questions Chinese ownership

-TAIPEI, Oct 15 (Reuters) - Taobao Taiwan shut its e-commerce site on Thursday after the government ordered the firm to re-register as China-backed or leave the island, part of a drive to increase scrutiny over Chinese firms amid rising tensions between Taipei and Beijing.
+TAIPEI, Oct 15 (Reuters) - Taobao Taiwan shut its e-commerce site on Thursday after the government ordered the firm to re-register as China-backed or leave the island in a drive to step up scrutiny of Chinese firms amid rising tension with Beijing.

-British-registered Claddagh Venture Investment, which runs Taobao Taiwan, said it had shut the e-commerce site due to "multiple uncertainties in the market".
-It did not elaborate.
+British-registered Claddagh Venture Investment, which runs Taobao Taiwan, said it had shut the e-commerce site due to "multiple uncertainties in the market", but did not elaborate.

-Claddagh said it will shut its Taiwan operation by end-2020, adding it will help merchants deliver existing orders to buyers.
+Claddagh said it would shut its Taiwan operation by the end of the year, adding that it would help merchants deliver existing orders to buyers.

 "After cautious deliberations ... the company has made a painful decision to stop Claddagh's operation in Taiwan on December 31 this year," it said in a statement.

-Taiwan said in August that Claddagh was in effect controlled by China's Alibaba Group Holding Ltd 9988.HK and gave the firm six months to disinvest or re-register as Chinese-backed rather than foreign or leave the island.
+In August, Taiwan said Claddagh was in effect controlled by China's Alibaba Group Holding Ltd 9988.HK and gave it six months to divest or re-register as Chinese-backed rather than foreign, or leave the island.

 Claddagh had said Taobao Taiwan did not come under Alibaba and was a different company from Alibaba's Taobao China.

-Alibaba did not immediately respond to a request for comment on Thursday.
+An Alibaba spokeswoman said the firm respected Claddagh's decision.
+"Alibaba businesses are operating as normal in the Taiwan market, and we will continue to serve local consumers with quality products through our Taobao app."

-Democratic Taiwan, claimed by China as its sovereign territory, has long been cautious of Chinese investments on the island.
+Democratic Taiwan, which China claims as its sovereign territory, has long been cautious of Chinese investments on the island.
 In August, it barred local sales for Chinese TV streaming services operated by the likes of iQiyi IQ.O and Tencent Holdings 0700.HK.

 ((yimou.lee@thomsonreuters.com; +886-2-8729-5122;))